Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 ETA provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary LSEG transport implementations to connect to LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct products.

 This repository depends on a binary pack consisting of closed source dependent libraries.
-The BinaryPack is available in the [release section on GitHub](https://github.com/Refinitiv/Real-Time-SDK/releases) and is auto pulled by RTSDK build via CMake when building from GitHub.
+The BinaryPack is available in the [releases section on GitHub](https://github.com/Refinitiv/Real-Time-SDK/releases) and is auto pulled by RTSDK build via CMake when building from GitHub.
 The BinaryPack is also available for download as a separate RRG archive.

 Copyright (C) 2019-2026 LSEG.
 All rights reserved.